ethyl2/code_challenges/README.md

 # Code Challenges

-🐍 This is a collection of code challenges, implemented with python, mostly organized in directories.
+🐍 This is a collection of code challenges, mostly implemented with python, mostly organized in directories.

 ✍️ Many solutions have multiple solutions.
 A few are still works in progress.